• Mattress Guides

 Air mattresses, also known as inflatable mattresses, are usually considered a temporary place to sleep.
 Although some new variants are more comfortable and durable enough for long-term use, air mattresses still have one of the shortest mattress lifespans at about five years (not counting for nightly use) and warranties of just one or two years.

 Air mattresses naturally deflate after a few days of use and do need to be air-pumped regularly.
 Fortunately, some models come with a built-in pump to make this easier.
+Many also come with a repair kit so you can find and patch holes in an air mattress more easily.

 As for materials, the options are pretty slim.
 Air mattresses are typically made from polyvinyl chloride (PVC), rubber, or another type of reinforced plastic.